jsguru-io/eusi-sdk-browser/README.md

 # eusi-sdk-browser
-The JS library which abstracts low level communication with **EUSI** delivery API is meant to be used within web browsers (client side code).
+The JS library which abstracts low level communication with [**EUSI**](https://eusi.io) delivery API is meant to be used within web browsers (client side code).

-> EUSI is API-first CMS that is user-friendly, beautifully designed and easy to use.
+> EUSI is an API-first CMS that is user-friendly, beautifully designed and easy to use.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
-## Installation
+## Table of content

 - [Installation](#installation)
 - [Independent bundle](#independent-bundle)